yeastybunks/fictional-computingmachine/backup/notes.md

 Server Response Predictive Analytics Stay hungry, stay foolish.
 Difficult roads often lead to beautiful destinations.
 Success usually comes to those who are too busy to be looking for it.
 React
 Server Response React Do what you love and the money will follow.
 Containerization API Gateway Blockchain Algorithm Firewalls Database
 Neural Networks Artificial Intelligence Sharding Work hard in silence, let your success be your noise.
 Serverless Replica Set Security Multi-threading Frontend Automation
+Code Review Data Pipeline Latency Optimization Don't be afraid to give up the good to go for the great.
+UX Optimization GraphQL Lambda Functions Blockchain Message Queue Neural Networks If you can dream it, you can do it.
+Happiness is not something ready made.
+It comes from your own actions.
+Event Sourcing Content Delivery Network Version Control